allisonnault/README-Generator-/README-Generator-README.md

 <a name="usage"></a>
 ## Usage

-respond to the questions in the prompts to populate your README
+Respond to the prompts to populate your README file

 <a name="license"></a>
 ## License